Navid200/xDrip/docs/Nightscout/FreeDNS_Login.md

 Click on "Main Menu" under "For Members".
 You will be presented with the login option as shown below.
 ![](./images/FreeDNS_Login.png)

+Enter the email address and password you used to sign up with FreeDNS when you completed the [first step of installation](./FreeDNS.md).

 You will see